Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 ### Load Configuration From Azure Key Vault

-If you are deploying this chart to an Azure environment that has been created by either `deploy.ps1` script or `Microsoft.Azure.IIoT.Deployment` application then you can use the fact that both of those methods push secrets to Azure Key Vault describing Azure resources IDs and connection details.
+If you are deploying this chart to an Azure environment that has been created by either `Microsoft.Azure.IIoT.Deployment.Web.ps1` script or `Microsoft.Azure.IIoT.Deployment.AKS` application then you can use the fact that both of those methods push secrets to Azure Key Vault describing Azure resources IDs and connection details.
 Those secrets can be consumed by components of Azure Industrial IoT solution as configuration parameters similar to configuration environment variables that are injected to the Pods.
 To facilitate this method of configuration management